lbormann/darts-caller/README.md

 #### **-A / --ambient_sounds**

-If you set this to 1 the caller will call extra sounds like crowd shouting or so (you decide!)
+If you set this to value between 0.1 and 1.0 the caller will call extra sounds like crowd-shouting or whatever you like (you decide!).
 Setup sounds {ambient_*}.
-By default this is not activated.
+The configured value will be multiplied by caller_volume.
+As an example: caller_volume = 0.8 and ambient_sounds = 1.0 means your sound-volume will be 0.8 relative to your system-volume.
+By default this is 0.0

 #### **-WTT**

 The program tries to send (POST) a specific json to the given url(s).
+Other extensions like autodarts-extern or autodarts-wled requiring to set this field to their corresponding address (ip:port).
 You could try to prioritize which urls will be invoked first, but in general they will be invoked in parallel.
-Other extensions like autodarts-extern or autodarts-wled requiring to set this field to their corresponding address (ip:port).
 Moreover you can find a list of json-examples for different game-events that are sent to WTT-entries in 'broadcast-examples.dat'.
 Who knows maybe you build your own extension upon this?!